 A letter arrived telling him his kit was ready for collection, so he cycled up to a brick-built, tin-roofed depot in Langley, and cycled back with his uniform still wrapped in brown paper.
 He tried it on in the front room.
 The breeches were baggy and the shirt pinched his chest, but his mother, who did piece work for extra money, let the latter out and sewed the former more closely in.
 And then he could not help himself: though he knew in his heart that Matthew Phillips the Preacher at the Isaiah Methodist chapel they attended would condemn him for the sin of pride, he put the whole outfit on and walked up and down the high street at Shortwood in his finery.

 Eastbourne was two weeks of sleeping in a drafty wooden barracks along with forty-seven other men, many of whom, like him, had never before been away from home.
 The unfamiliar diet caused a great deal of gastric disturbance and unpleasant gas, which offended Esau's perhaps over-refined sensibilities; and he did not like the way some the other fellows chaffed about women and sexual matters.
-The worst of it was he could not think how to rebuke them without appearing merely a prig, and inviting their ridicule.
+The worst of it was he could not think how to rebuke them without appearing merely a prig in their eyes, and so inviting their ridicule.
 He prayed for guidance, but none came.
-Then again, he made some good friends: especially a fellow called Algie, who was a vicar's son, and another called Taff whose father was the groundskeeper at Shonts school in Egham and who had formed a bicycle club for the sixth formers.
+Then again, he made some good friends: especially a fellow called Algie, who was a vicar's son, and another called Taff whose father was the groundskeeper at Shonts school in Egham and who had formed a bicycle club for the sixth-formers.

 Esau learned to shoot a rifle, and to stab a sack of straw with a hefty knife.
 ‘Pugio, the Romans called it,’ bellowed the Sergeant Major as they practised.
 ‘Same word for punch, because that's how you stab with a knife, alright?
 Punch punch punch!’
 Esau marched up and down and learned to clean his kit, and how to dismantle and remantle his weapon.
 The recruits loaded up their backpacks with the weight of an adult human and yomped all over the South Downs.
 Esau's constitution stood him in good stead here: ‘too short and thin in the waist to be a bull,’ the Sergeant Major told him, ‘but you're a sturdy bullock, young Common.’